BrettLaguerra/Data_Project/README.txt

 https://www.anaconda.com/download/

 The first table is the csv file imported with no alterations(Out[3]).
-The second table shows each state's abreviation, mean rent per month, monthly hours worked at national minimum, and monthly hours worked at average minimum(Out[7]).
+The second table shows each state's abbreviation, mean rent per month, monthly hours worked at national minimum, and monthly hours worked at average minimum(Out[7]).
 The first bar graph is a representation of mean monthly rent in descending order(Out[8]).
 Lastly the second bar graph shows a comparison of the number of hours worked monthy at both the national minimum and the average minimum wages in descending order(Out[9]).